The last time I bought a garage door opener, I only shopped based on how much horsepower it had.

 Smart Home Integration

-Imagine your door opening automatically as you pull into the driveway or integrating with your Google Assistant or Alexa to open or close the door from anywhere in your house?
+Imagine your door opening automatically as you pull into the driveway or integrating with your Google Assistant or Alexa to open or close the door remotely from anywhere in your house?

 Battery backup